apiel/wudo/README.md

 post:
 -> need to filter post that i am only allow to see

 - tag mention / autocomplete
-- maybe create @tag for location?
+- maybe create @tag for user?

-profile:
-- fix profile image
+- tag for location?